 - Kajibange bar and guesthouse in Nungwi.
 5 nights for €119,50

-We booked a budget safari with Karibu Safari’s.
+We booked our budget safari in Kenya with Karibu Safari’s.
 We had 6 days in total and visited Masai Mara, Nakuru and Amboseli.
-Transport, Accommodation, food and the guide were included.
+Transport, Accommodation, food and the guide were included in the cost.
 All budget company’s just assign you with a guide from the tour guide association.
 Our guide happened to be wonderful and we bonded with him over the week.
 He has started his own company so he can support his family and I can highly recommend going with him.
+If you’re on a budget, this is the best safari in Kenya.
 You can find more details here.

 - Giraffe Center in Nairobi $7